COVID: Indian doctors denounce unapproved alternative medicines | DW | 03.06.2021

 Health care workers across India staged a protest against the yoga guru's comments.
 The "Black Day" protest, which was called for by FORDA, was held on June 1.

 "Around 10,000 of us from across the country participated in the protest, without letting it affect patient care.
-We wore black ribbons and armbands, and some changed their social media profile pictures to show only black," Manish told DW.
+We wore black ribbons and armbands, and some changed their social media profile pictures to show only black," Manish said.

 Photos on social media showed doctors holding posters calling for the arrest of "Quack Ramdev," as the hashtag #ArrestRamdev trended on Twitter.

-The IMA also said that Ramdev's comments are a "criminal act" and demanded his arrest under India's Disaster Management Act.
+The IMA also said Ramdev's comments were a "criminal act" and demanded his arrest under India's Disaster Management Act.

 "Ramdev thought it fit to launch his tirade against the national COVID-19 treatment protocol and national COVID-19 vaccination programme looking for an opportunity to market his commercial products.
 What he failed to realise is that in doing so he has irreparably damaged the efforts of the Government of India in containing the epidemic," the IMA said.